Date issued: 8 December 2021, Travel Health Advisory #18

 The Pfizer-BioNTech, Moderna, and Johnson and Johnson’s Janssen COVID-19 vaccines are authorized and recommended for use in the United States.
 Studies show that COVID-19 vaccines are effective at keeping you from getting COVID-19 and will also help keep you from getting seriously ill even if you do get COVID-19.
 The COVID-19 vaccination works by teaching your immune system how to recognize the virus that causes COVID-19, and this protects you from getting sick with COVID-19.
-Contact your local health department to learn how and when you can get vaccinated.
+The Centers for Disease Control and Prevention (CDC) recommends everyone ages 18 and older should get the booster shot since studies show that a booster shot increases the immune response and improves protection against COVID-19.
+Contact your local health department to learn how you can get vaccinated.

-On 28 January 2021, the U.S. Department of State issued COVID-19 testing required to advise U.S. citizens and permanent residents two years of age and over that a negative COVID-19 test taken within three days of departure will need to be presented prior to boarding when entering the United States.
+On 3 December 2021, the U.S. Department of State issued COVID-19 testing required to advise U.S. citizens and permanent residents two years of age and over that a negative COVID-19 test taken within one day of departure will need to be presented prior to boarding when entering the United States.
 COVID-19 country specific travel information from the U.S. Department of State may be found at https://travel.state.gov/content/travel/en/traveladvisories/COVID-19-Country-Specific-Information.html.

 A new outbreak of pneumonia was first seen in early December 2019 in Wuhan, Hubei Province, China.
 On 7 January 2020, this outbreak was identified as being caused by novel Coronavirus (2019-nCoV).
 On 11 February 2020, the World Health Organization (WHO) announced an official name for the disease that is causing the coronavirus disease, COVID-19.